-This collection represents a selection of artists that are connected to the ideas of rocks and stillness.
-Each of the works on the disc manifest the ideas that came from the first meetings when assembling the audio for Flint with Benjamin Gaydos and Maia Asshaq.
+This collection represents five artists that are connected to the ideas of rocks and stillness.
+Each of the works on the disc manifest ideas that came from our first meetings for Flint Magazine.

-The artists’ approach to time and place through methods demonstrate their flexibility of these constructs.
-Time can be personal or strictly objective experience and can take on multiple meanings.
-While there is a overall running time that is determined through the physical format of the disc, I feel it also flexes and changes as you listen to each piece.
+The artists’ approach to time and place through sound demonstrate their flexibility within these constructs.
+Time can be a personal or strictly objective experience and can take on multiple meanings.
+While there is a overall running time that is determined through the physical format of the disc, I feel there is also a secondary time that flexes and changes as you listen to each piece.

 – Joe Reinsel